rhpoon/simplejobscript/README.md

 3. Create database for your site and finish the installation in the browser

+### apache instal note 2023/06/05 ###

+You have to change from 755 to 775 (assume using: owner | www-data | others) for the following 3 folders  to allow creating TPL inside.

+chmod 775	/_TPL    plus    /default   /static

+Please note that in Page_update.php of sjs-admin folder, $newfile is create for TPL updates in the static folders

 ## License

 This project is licensed under the [MIT License](https://github.com/Microsoft/calculator/blob/master/LICENSE) - see the [LICENSE](LICENSE) file for details.